-When you sit and stare at that list of new year’s resolutions you made, you’re hit with guilt, killing any motivation you may have felt.
 It’s daunting enough getting up in the morning sometimes – never mind doing all the stuff you know you need to get where you want this time next year.
-Feels bad right?

-Well, there’s good news: Creating an effective system to tackle your goals doesn’t have to be that daunting.
-With the right plan and tools at your disposal, you could easily crush any goal, and up-level every aspect of your life – all without fancy gym memberships, hours of grind, or blood, sweat, and tears.
+Creating an effective system to tackle your goals doesn’t have to be that daunting.
+With the right plan and tools, you can easily crush any goal.

 It all starts with an effective morning routine.

 I knew about the importance of a morning routine for years, but it seemed like something only super-organised people did.
 It wasn’t for the likes of me, the girl who barely manages to roll out of bed in the mornings.